 Rutland is home to several art galleries.
 The Castleton University Bank Gallery can be found in the historic bank building in the heart of downtown Rutland.
 The gallery features shows, which change monthly, with a focus on local artists and their photography, painting, sculpture, and other mediums.
 77 Art Center includes a gallery – Gallery 77 – and a gallery space in the historic Opera House.
 77 Art Center hosts exhibits, events, and an international artist residency program.

-Downtown Rutland is pretty beautiful without trying too hard, but the murals and other public art that have popped up in recent years have really set it apart from other cities and towns in Vermont.
+Downtown Rutland is beautiful to begin with, but the murals and other public art that have popped up in recent years have really set it apart from other towns in Vermont.
 Rutland is home to incredible works of art.
 Animals are the biggest theme, with whales, peregrine falcons, elephants, giraffes, fish, an owl, and yes, even a monkey holding a pigeon with a balloon that reads “everything is going to be ok.”
-This particular mural appeared during the height of the Coronavirus pandemic and was a sweet reminder of why this community is such a special place to work, live, and play.
+This particular mural appeared during the height of the pandemic and was a sweet reminder of why this community is such a special place to work, live, and play.

 Shop in Rutland